-- · Backing up your Admin Tools settings before trying massive changes which could break your configuration - Transferring your settings to another site on the same or an identical server

-· Copying the IP white- and black-lists or email templates
+- Backing up your Admin Tools settings before trying massive changes which could break your configuration - Transferring your settings to another site on the same or an identical server - Copying the IP white- and black-lists or email templates

-Since Admin Tools 3.1.0 you can do that through the Export Settings and Import Settings pages of the component.
+You can do that through the Export Settings and Import Settings pages of the component.

 Exporting and importing very large datasets (more than a thousand rows) IS NOT RECOMMENDED and CAN LEAD TO TIMEOUT ERRORS.
-This is a limitation of PHP, namely the memory\limit (maximum memory usage limit) and max\execution\time (maximum time to execute the page) imposed by your server's php.ini.
-Besides, it is a very bad idea having so many IP white-/black-list and/or email template rows as your site's performance would become extremely bad.
-If you find yourself putting more than 100 records into these features you are doing something really wrong.
+This is a limitation of PHP, namely the memory_limit (maximum memory usage limit) and max_execution_time (maximum time to execute the page) imposed by your server's php.ini.
+Besides, it is a very bad idea having so many IP white-/black-list and/or email template rows as your site's performance would suffer.
+If you find yourself putting more than 100 records into these features you probably need to rethink your approach.